Andrea helps people design their homes and gardens. She likes to use Western Astrology and the Chinese Zodiac to help build templates.

 The bowls have naturalistic designs.
-Jade green, celadon, and bronze colored patinas are used for Buddhist ceremonies.
+Jade green, celadon, and bronze-colored patinas are used for Buddhist ceremonies.
 Pure white with faint designs on porcelain is for Confucian tea rituals.
 Coarse porcelain and ash-stone glazes are common for animist rituals.

 Glazing provides a rich texture.
 It creates many tones and colors that change according to the time of day and season.

-Glazing is used to imitate textures and materials: bamboo, pebbles, tree-bark, human skin, peach skin.
+Glazing is used to imitate textures and materials: bamboo, pebbles, tree bark, human skin, peach skin.
 The pottery is intended to remind people of seasons, deeply held memories, and poems.

 Summer tea equipment consists of katade bowls.
 They're about 5cm tall and 12cm wide.
 The surface area helps to cool boiled water.
 The water is cooled before it's poured into the teapot.
-If the temperature is too high, it might extract too much out of the leaves, making it bitter and disagreeable.
+If the temperature is too high, it might extract too much out of the leaves, making the tea bitter and disagreeable.
 Tea in the summer is taken cool or lukewarm.

 During autumn and winter, tea equipment is made up of tall, narrow bowls, like the irabo style.
 This style is best for keeping things warm.
-Tea is poured in small spurts from cup to cup to prevent flavor from getting too concentrated in one cup.
+Tea is poured in small spurts from cup to cup to prevent the flavor from getting too concentrated in one cup.
 Seeping times are critical.
 The tea is taken hot.